 - ArmA 3

 We've been waiting for this game for a while, and it did not disappoint.
 Considering AB's roots as a freeware game developed in someone's spare time, it's amazing what a little publisher support can achieve.
 If you're looking for a game with the complexity and tactical depth as, say, Combat Mission or even CMANO, but the style and presentation of old-school Close Combat, than Armored Brigade is right up your alley.

 Set primarily in Europe, Armored Brigade is a 'Cold War gone hot' game where you can play as either NATO or Warsaw Pact factions.
 Create your task-force, define your map (using the excellent map generator), and fight it out on the plains of Europe.
 We suggest reading our review for more detail - this is certainly one of 2018's stand-out releases, and well deserving of a space on this list.
 The game's recently been updated with the first iteration of a 'campaign generator', giving you the chance to fight a successive series of battles to give you some extra context.
-The inclusion of two new nations via the Italy-Yugoslavia Nation Pack, with a further two due in the France-Belgium Nation Pack, further enriches what's on offer.
+The inclusion of new nations via the Italy-Yugoslavia Nation Pack and the France-Belgium Nation Pack, further enriches what's on offer.
 There's also a great mod you can check out, as well.

 Available from: Direct

 Tags: WEGO, Tactical, Company scale, Editor, 3D, European Theatre